doctrine/DoctrineMongoDBBundle/docs/encryption.rst

 instead of downloading the remote schema from the server, that could potentially be tampered with if an attacker compromises the server.

-The Encrypted Fields Maps is a list of all encrypted fields associated with all the collection namespaces that has encryption enabled.
+The Encrypted Fields Map is a list of all encrypted fields associated with all the collection namespaces that has encryption enabled.
 To configure it, you can run a command that extract the encrypted fields from the server and generate the ``encryptedFieldsMap`` configuration.